vinoth654321/infogan/README.md

 numpy 1.14.3
 matplotlib 2.2.2
 Usage
 Edit the config.py file to select training parameters and the dataset to use.
-Choose dataset from ['MNIST', 'FashionMNIST', 'SVHN', 'CelebA']
+Choose dataset from ['MNIST']

 To train the model run train.py: